 Geotechnical report and ground improvement

-The Contractor shall submit to the , a Soil Investigation and a Geotechnical Report incorporating a record of all the investigation work carried out by him.
+The Contractor shall submit to the Project Manager, a Soil Investigation and a Geotechnical Report incorporating a record of all the investigation work carried out by him.
 The Report shall include boring logs, borehole coordinates, records of field and laboratory tests, records of water level observations and recommendations as to the bearing capacity and deformation properties of the soil and water inflow.
 The report shall be prepared in English.
-Five copies of this Report shall be submitted to the within one month of completing the field work.
-Laboratory tests shall be carried out in the laboratory approved by the
+Five copies of this Report shall be submitted to the Project Manager within one month of completing the field work.
+Laboratory tests shall be carried out in the laboratory approved by the Project Manager

 The report shall cover the following for each and every structure,